west-code-development/West/Doc/manual.rst

    * - **Default**
      - True
    * - **Description**
      - Speeds up the Lanczos iterations by reducing I/O, at the price of increasing memory consumption.
 Turn off to save memory.
+Used only when wbse_calculation is "L" or "l".